-DHR: According to their chronology they are classified as immediate, appearing within a few minutes/hours of GC administration (incidence estimated between 0.1-0.3%) and delayed, appearing 24-48 hours after administration or even later (incidence estimated between 0.3-6%) [108].
+DHRs: According to their chronology, DHRs are classified as immediate, ie, appearing within a few minutes/hours of administration (incidence estimated between 0.1-0.3%), and delayed, ie, appearing 24-48 hours after administration or even later (incidence estimated at 0.3%-6%) [108].

-Immediate DHR usually occur following systemic GC (except intraarticular administration where there could be a delayed reaction) which clinically manifest as pruritus, rash, urticaria, angioedema, rhinoconjunctivitis, broncospasm, anaphylaxis, hypotension, vascular collapse and death [108-110].
-Immediate DHR are more frequent with hydrocortisone, methylprednisolone or a specific salt (succinate) but may also be due to the excipients (carboxymethyl cellulose, benzyl alcohol, propylene glycol, polyethylene glycol, polysorbate 80 or parabens) [108,111].
-Reactions to GC administered systemically are more frequent in asthmatics with hypersensitivity to aspirin, transplant patients or patients with nephritis, hemodynamically unstable patients or those with rheumatologic diseases [108,112].
+Immediate DHRs usually occur following systemic therapy (except for intra-articular administration, where there could be a delayed reaction) and manifest clinically as pruritus, rash, urticaria, angioedema, rhinoconjunctivitis, bronchospasm, anaphylaxis, hypotension, vascular collapse, and death [108-110].
+Immediate DHRs are more frequent with hydrocortisone, methylprednisolone, or a specific salt (succinate), although they may also be due to the excipients (carboxymethyl cellulose, benzyl alcohol, propylene glycol, polyethylene glycol, polysorbate 80, or parabens) [108,111].
+Reactions to systemic therapy are more frequent in asthmatics with hypersensitivity to aspirin, transplant recipients, patients with nephritis, hemodynamically unstable patients, and patients with rheumatic diseases [108,112].

-Delayed DHR are usually due to topical GC occurring mostly in atopic patients, patients with contact dermatitis, ulcers, stasis dermatitis and other previous dermatological disorders [113].
-Worsening of such disorders as well as bronchospasm or pain in the nasal or oral mucosa after nasal or bronchial application may also appear.
-Delayed DHR may also manifest after systemic GC ranging from rash, eczema, blistering or purpura to SDRIFE, FDE, SJS, AGEP [114].
+Delayed DHRs are usually due to topical corticosteroids and mainly affect atopic patients and patients with contact dermatitis, ulcers, stasis dermatitis, and other previous dermatological disorders [113].
+Worsening of such disorders, as well as bronchospasm and pain in the nasal or oral mucosa after nasal or bronchial application, may also appear.
+Furthermore, delayed DHRs can manifest after systemic therapy and range from rash, eczema, blistering, and purpura to SDRIFE, FDE, SJS, and AGEP [114].

-Table II shows the main differences between GC immediate and delayed DHR.
+Table 2 shows the main differences between immediate and delayed DHRs induced by corticosteroids.